MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ## Learning Objectives

-* Use @media
+* Use the CSS @media Rule
 * Implement a responsive CSS grid

 ## Before we start

-* You will need html content on your page to apply your grid styling to
+* You must have completed Lesson 1
-* You should know how to simulate different devices in chrome dev tools
+* You should know how to simulate different devices in Chrome Developer tools

 ## Materials needed